Second order interference of chaotic light reflected from random medium

-Diagrams that determine contribution $g^{(2)}_{0}$ can be obtained from that, shown in Fig. 1, by interchanging Green's functions in such a way that there is no change of state of light at the vertex, i.e. state $i=p$ couples to $j=l$.
-It can be shown that the sum of such diagrams is equal to (\ref{total}).
+Diagrams that determine $g^{(2)}_{0}$ can be obtained from that, shown in Fig. 1, by interchanging Green's functions in such a way that there is no change of state of light at the vertex, i.e. diffusion ladders couple state $i=p$ to $j=l$ in figure 1.
+The sum of such diagrams is equal to (\ref{total}).

-\subsection{integrating over frequencies}
+\subsection{Integrating over frequencies}